slashmili/ex_syslogger/README.md

 * __option__ (optional): syslog option to be used.
 It defaults to `:ndelay`.
 More documentation on [erlang-syslog](https://github.com/Vagabond/erlang-syslog/#syslogopenident-logopt-facility---ok-port)

 ## Custom Formatters
-ExSyslog by default uses [Logger.Formatter](http://elixir-lang.org/docs/stable/logger/Logger.Formatter.html).
-However, it comes with a [JSON formatter](http://hexdocs.pm/exsyslog/1.0.1) that formats a given log entry to a JSON string. __NOTE__: `ExSyslog.JsonFormatter` can be use as an example if one wants to build his own formatter.
+ExSyslogger by default uses [Logger.Formatter](http://elixir-lang.org/docs/stable/logger/Logger.Formatter.html).
+However, it comes with a [JSON formatter](http://hexdocs.pm/exsyslog/1.0.1) that formats a given log entry to a JSON string. __NOTE__: `ExSyslogger.JsonFormatter` can be use as an example if one wants to build his own formatter.

 To build a custom formatter the formatter needs to implement the following functions: